 And the best part?
 The book sold well in spite of a total U.S. media blackout because the book had a swear word in the title.
 I’m not kidding.
 Employees at The New York Times and The Wall Street Journal both confirmed that I’m not.

-After Social Media Is Bullshit came out, I wound up traveling the world and living out of hotel rooms for two solid years.
+After Social Media Is Bullshit came out, I wound up traveling the world and living out of hotel rooms for three solid years.
 My least favorite hotel was the Congress Plaza Hotel in Chicago, which is the same hotel Piper Kerman hates on in her book, Orange Is The New Black.

 My favorite is The Westin Bonaventure in Los Angeles.
 If you visit Los Angeles, check out that hotel.
 (If you’re looking for a cool hotel in Chicago, try the Dana at 660 North State Street.)

 If you were wondering why I like the Bears despite living near Giant Stadium, it’s because Chicago is my favorite city.
 I like it way more than New York, and I spent most of my life working and visiting New York.